ChrstphrHll/npc_gen/students/Ahtye Elhieardacil.md

 year: 1
 guild: Fiesn
 partyID: 81
+tags:
+- Elf
+- Druid
+- Diplomacy
+- 1st
+- Fiesn
 ---
 # Ahtye Elhieardacil
 ---
 ### Description
 - 1st year Elf Druid in Fiesn
-- curly brunette hair that's put up in a large bun, Pale Brown eyes, and Light Tan skin
+- curly brunette hair that's put up in a large bun, Amber eyes, and Light Tan skin
 - Is Sentimental and Immature, and has Balance as their ideal

 ### Organizations